odpi/egeria-connector-xtdb/README.md

 ## Quick links

-- See our [Getting Started](https://odpi.github.io/egeria-connector-crux/getting-started/) guide for step-by-step instructions on using this connector as an Egeria repository.
+- See the [Getting Started](https://odpi.github.io/egeria-connector-crux/getting-started/) guide for step-by-step instructions on using this connector as an Egeria repository.
 - See the [CTS Results](cts/README.md) for details on its conformance and rough performance numbers.
+- See the [Migration](https://odpi.github.io/egeria-connector-crux/migrating/) guide for upgrading an existing Egeria Crux repository to a newer version.

 ## How it works